Research Mentor Eligibility

 Why we do this?

-- Introduce first and second year students to various field of research.
+- Introduce first and second year students to various fields of research.

 - Help students meet great people and participate in diverse research teams.